5 Exercises You Should Be Doing Before You Go Skiing 2024

 You can also exercise your oblique muscles by doing this exercise on only one elbow, alternating to give your obliques on each side a workout.

 These five exercises will help you build up core strength and hopefully avoid a visit to see us at the end of your holiday.
+If you'd like to discuss how West 1 physio services can help you further, don't hesitate to reach out to us here.

 Book an Appointment